IDTechEx Asks, Will LCDs Be Replaced in VR

-Drawing from over two decades of experience in the analysis of advanced electronic materials and devices, IDTechEx Research has refined its expertise in evaluating emerging technologies.
-This extensive history provides a vantage point from which to understand the trajectories of various technologies, encompassing both their successes and setbacks.
+In the years ahead, as price competition wanes and VR's value solidifies, LCDs might face a more uncertain future.
+As the VR landscape evolves, OLED-on-Si and other emerging technologies, including micro-LED, are expected to reshape the VR display landscape, eventually ending LCDs' current reign.

-If you would like to learn more details about QDs properties, their existing and future applications in various fields, challenges, trends and opportunities, business landscape, and market potential, please refer to the IDTechEx report for further information: "Quantum Dot Materials and Technologies 2024-2034: Trends, Markets, Applications".
+IDTechEx's new report, "Displays for Virtual, Augmented and Mixed Reality 2024-2034: Forecasts, Technologies, Markets", offers detailed analysis of the spatial computing display landscape including granular ten-year market forecasts and assessments of the potential for success of the technologies covered.

-For more information on this report, please visit www.IDTechEx.com/QD, or for the full portfolio of research available from IDTechEx please visit www.IDTechEx.com/Research.
+For more information on this report, please visit www.IDTechEx.com/ARVRDisplays, or for the full portfolio of related research available from IDTechEx please visit www.IDTechEx.com/Research/WT.

 About IDTechEx